ibm-cloud-docs/apps/tutorials/tutorial_microservice.md

 # Creating microservice apps
 {: #tutorial-microservice}

 You can create an application from a Microservice Basic Starter.
-Use these starters to build a microservice backend for Node, Java, or Python with a choice of web frameworks.
+Use these starters to build a microservice backend for Node, Java&trade;, or Python with a choice of web frameworks.
 You can see how to install the tools you need, build, and run the app locally and deploy it to the cloud.
 {: shortdesc}

 ## Before you begin